stnolting/neorv32/README.md

 ![neorv32 Overview](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/figures/neorv32_processor.png)

-The NEORV32 Processor is a customizable microcontroller-like system on chip (SoC) that is based on the RISC-V NEORV32 CPU.
+The NEORV32 Processor is a **customizable microcontroller-like system on chip (SoC)** that is based on the RISC-V NEORV32 CPU.
 The project is intended as auxiliary processor in larger SoC designs or as *ready-to-go* stand-alone custom microcontroller that even fits into a Lattice iCE40 UltraPlus 5k low-power FPGA running at 24 MHz.

 Special focus is paid on **execution safety** to provide defined and predictable behavior at any time.
 Therefore, the CPU ensures that all memory access are acknowledged and no invalid/malformed instructions are executed.
-Whenever an unexpected situation occurs, the application code is informed via hardware exceptions.
+Whenever an unexpected situation occurs the application code is informed via precise and resumable hardware exceptions.

 :thinking: Want to know more?
 Check out the [project's rationale](https://stnolting.github.io/neorv32/#_rationale).